lawrencelee0205/kaya-task/README.md

     docker compose exec app pytest --reuse-db
     ```

+# Deployment to AWS
+1. Service required:
+   - AWS ECR
+   - AWS EC2
+   - AWS RDS
+   - AWS VPC
+   - AWS IAM
+   - AWS API GATEWAY
+   - AWS CloudWatch
+2. Install WSGI e.g. gunicorn for django project as web server is needed to run django project on production environment.
+3. Build image for production, excluding the dev category dependencies to make image size smaller.
+4. Push docker image to AWS ECR.
+5. Setup AWS VPC to networks and connect all resources required.
+6. Setup IAM role to provide server access to AWS ECR.
+7. Setup AWS RDS with the configuration and .env file provided.
+8. Setup AWS API GATEWAY to direct the request to AWS EC2.
+9. Continuously monitoring the performance of APIs using AWS CloudWatch.
+#### Additionally
+1. Use terraform to control the infrasructure and settings.
+2. Create a git branch named "production" which specifically push image and configure cloud service setting through github action e.g. when new commits merged into production branch.

 # Assumptions
 1. Impression, clicks, conversion, cost from AdGroupStats should be equal or greater than 0.
 2. Campaign name and type should be composite unique.
 3. AdGroup name should be unique.
+4. Date type input should only follow the format "YYYY-MM-DD".
+5. AdGroupStats table should be frequently read.

 # Additional features
 1. Only authenticated user can make request to the APIs.